elijahr/nim-ci/README.md

 ### Configurable environment variables

-These environment variables can be set in your GitHub/Travis config and will be used by `nim-ci.sh`.
+These environment variables can be set in your GitHub/Travis config.
 If using another CI, set these values prior to running `source nim-ci.sh`:

 #### `NIM_CI_VERSION`

 The version of `nim-ci.sh` to use.
 Defaults to `devel`.
-If the requested version of `nim-ci.sh` is not the currently installed version of `nim-ci.sh`, the requested version will be fetched and sourced instead of the installed version.

 #### `NIM_VERSION`